 Take Flight: A Comprehensive Intervention for Students with Dyslexia

-effective reading instruction supported by the National Reading
+of effective reading instruction supported by the National Reading

 Panel research meta-analysis: phonemic awareness, phonic skills,